LispCookbook/cl-cookbook/emacs-ide.md

 * online documentation,
 * fuzzy searching functions and symbols, system names, documentation,
 * an interactive object inspector,
-* it supports every common Common Lisp implementation
+* it supports every common Common Lisp implementation,
+* multiple connections and multiple listener buffers (mrepl)
 * it is readily available from MELPA
 * it is actively maintained.